sitefinitysteve/nativescript-auth0/plugin/README.md

 ## Android: Just overwrite files
 * Open node_modules/platforms/android
-* Copy the NativeScriptActivity.java and NativeScriptApplication.java files
+* Copy the NativeScriptApplication.java file
-* Overwrite the exisitng files
+* Overwrite the exisiting file
 * ![alt text](android-setup.png)
 * **NOTE:** platforms is a volitle folder, you'll need to re-copy these files on every platform remove/add android command.  {N} is working on a way to improve this process.